-We are taking advantage of Securities and Exchange Commission ("SEC") rules that allow us to deliver proxy materials to our stockholders via the Internet.
-Under these rules, we are sending our stockholders a notice regarding the Internet availability of proxy materials instead of a full printed set of proxy materials.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING TO BE HELD ON JUNE 27, 2023 rules, we are sending our stockholders a notice regarding the Internet availability of proxy materials instead of a full printed set of proxy materials.
 Our stockholders will not receive printed copies of the proxy materials unless specifically requested.
-On or about May [•], 2023, we will mail to our stockholders who have not previously requested to receive materials by mail or e-mail a Notice of Internet Availability of Proxy Materials.
+On or about May 1, 2023, we will mail to our stockholders who have not previously requested to receive materials by mail or e-mail a Notice of Internet Availability of Proxy Materials.
 The notice contains instructions on how to access this proxy statement and our annual report online and how you may submit your proxy on the internet or by telephone.
 If you received this notice by mail, you will not automatically receive a printed copy of our proxy materials or annual report unless you follow the instructions therein for requesting these materials.
 For directions to the Annual Meeting, please contact our Chief Administrative Officer, Wendy Guy at wguy@processapharmaceuticals.com.